Skip to content

 The crossBrowserId uses only hardware-level signals that don't change between browsers.
 All values are normalized to absorb browser-specific differences:

-• CPU math precision — rounded to 8 significant digits to absorb V8 vs JavaScriptCore floating-point diffs
+• CPU math precision — rounded to 8 significant digits (absorbs V8 vs SpiderMonkey vs JSC diffs)

 • Timezone and locale — locale normalized to base language (pl-PLpl)